Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/ArticleBundle/README.md

 --------

 This bundle has been developed to work closely with the [KunstmaanGeneratorBundle](https://github.com/Kunstmaan/KunstmaanGeneratorBundle).
 This bundle contains abstract classes used by the generated article classes.
 For more information, please read the extended documentation on the [Article generator](https://github.com/Kunstmaan/KunstmaanGeneratorBundle).

+## Symfony 2.2

+If you want to use this bundle for a Symfony 2.2 release, use the 2.2 branch.